 - Raisins and Grapes: Even though the exact reason is still not identified, but dogs are known to suffer from complete renal failure after intake of grapes or raisins.

-Best Food Items for Corgis
+Best Food and Vegetable for Corgis

 - Green peppers